sfuhrm/args2all/README.md

 # Args2All

-Converts machine readable command line parser library object descriptions (args4j, JCommander) into a variety of human readable text documents.
+Converts machine readable command line parser library class annotations (args4j, JCommander) into a variety of human readable text documents.
+To put it in other words: You document your options for i.e. args4j, and then you can extract the information for other documents using this tool from your Java classes.

 The main purpose is to reduce overhead when documenting software.